Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-You embrace your draconic blood; you gain the following benefits:
+You embrace your draconic blood.

 * Your creature type becomes dragon instead of humanoid.
 * You sprout leathery wings; you gain a fly speed equal to your walking speed.